 3. Mistrust–and verify.
 Google all the individuals and/or companies that are mentioned to see what information you can find…and do it BEFORE you respond.
 Are there complaints?
 Have they shown up on this blog?
 If someone claims to work for an agency, visit the agency’s website to see if that person is mentioned–and be suspicious if they aren’t.
 If an individual or company claims to have placed books with reputable publishers, or to have sold film or other subsidiary rights, see if you can verify the claim–and if you can’t, or if there are no researchable details attached to the claim (such as names or book titles), be wary.
 If the name and bio check out, but the approach seems suspicious (if their English is ungrammatical, for instance, which many scam approaches are), don’t be afraid to contact the agency to ask.

 4. Use your common sense.
 Anyone can make an occasional typo, but professionals communicate professionally (no reputable agent would send out language-challenged emails like the ones above).
 Check the email address and any links–do they match the person or company claiming to be contacting you?
+If it’s a gmail address from someone purporting to represent an established literary agency, be extremely skeptical; a real agency email address will reflect the agency’s domain.
 If there’s a demand for money, or if there’s a service for sale, be sure it’s a company that customarily charges such fees or offers such services (reputable agents and scouts generally don’t).

 5. Contact Writer Beware.
 Always a good default.
 We may have heard something, or received complaints.
 If we have, we’ll let you know.